 - Australian dioceses prepare for synod launch, By CathNews.com

 The Guardian view on sexual abuse and the Catholic church: contrition is not enough

 “An investigation into pedophile priests in France reveals an institution in desperate need of reform – The findings of an inquiry into sexual abuse and pedophilia in the French Catholic church, published last week, are difficult to read and painful to contemplate.
 Over the past 70 years, the Independent Commission on Sexual Abuse in the Church found that at least 216,000 children were subjected to abuse at the hands of Catholic priests and members of religious orders.
 Sexual exploitation within the church and associated institutions, the commission stated, had been a ‘massive phenomenon.’
-Beyond immediate family and friends, the prevalence of sexual violence in the church outstripped that in any other social environment.”
+Beyond immediate family and friends, the prevalence of sexual violence in the church outstripped that in any other social environment(link is external).”
 By The Guardian Editorial Board

 Catholic priests in France ‘must report abuse allegations heard in confession

 “Catholic priests must report all child sexual abuse allegations to police, including if they hear about it in the secrecy of the confession box, the French interior minister has said after reprimanding France’s top bishop for claiming that the secrecy of the Catholic confessional was ‘above the laws of the Republic.’
 France is reeling from the publication last week of a devastating independent report which found that at least 330,000 children were victims of sexual abuse by Catholic clergy and lay members of church institutions over the past 70 years, and that the crimes were covered up in a ‘systemic way’ by the church.”
 By Angelique Chrisafis, The Guardian